aahlenst/virtomate/README.md

 Functional tests require a working libvirt installation with QEMU.
 See the section [Preparation](#preparation) above.

 By default, the functional tests connect to `qemu:///system`.
-If your local user cannot access `qemu:///system`, it is usually sufficient to add it to the group `libvirt`.
+If your local user cannot access `qemu:///system`, adding it to the group `libvirt` is usually sufficient.

-If you want to run the functional tests against a different libvirt instance, define the environment variable `LIBVIRT_DEFAULT_URI` accordingly.
+To run the functional tests against a different libvirt instance, define the environment variable `LIBVIRT_DEFAULT_URI` accordingly.
 See [the libvirt documentation on Connection URIs](https://libvirt.org/uri.html) on how to do this.

 ## License